Tusharg696/DSA/CONTRIBUTING.md

 Feel free to practice and contribute.

-Do not Spma and stay rrespectful to everyone.
+Do not Spam and stay respectful to everyone.